appt-org/appt-website/src/data/code-samples/en/target-size/ios.md

 # Target size - iOS

-In iOS, ensure that interactive elements have a target size of at least 24x24 points.
+In iOS, ensure that interactive elements have a target size of at least 24x24 points and ideally 44x44 points.
 This size helps ensure that users can easily interact with targets such as buttons.

 ```swift
 @IBOutlet weak var stackView: UIStackView!